ayushgun/nanograd/README.md

 # nanograd

 Minimal, clean automatic differentiation and tiny neural nets in Python.
-Heavily inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd).
+Heavily inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd) implementation.

 This implementation was strictly for educational purposes, but nanograd can be used as a simple and interpretable learning library.
 Production-grade network training and inference should be done with a deep learning framework, like [JAX](https://github.com/ayushgun/learn-jax).